-People rarely see these insects.
-Adult beetles range from 2-5 mm long and are reddish to chocolate brown in color.
-Eggs are 0.5 mm long, white, and teardrop shaped.
-Larvae are white, C-shaped, and 5-6 mm long when fully developed.
-Pupation takes place just beneath the wood surface.
-Heavily-infested wood becomes riddled with holes that are packed with frass – wood that has passed through the digestive tract of the beetles.
+People rarely see powder post beetles.
+The adult beetles range from 2-5 mm long and are reddish brown.
+Their eggs are 0.5 mm long, white, and teardrop shaped.
+Their larvae are white, C-shaped, and 5-6 mm long when they are fully developed.
+Pupation takes place just beneath the surface of the wood.
+Heavily-infested wood becomes riddled with holes that are packed with frass – wood that has passed through the digestive tract of the powder post beetles.

-In coastal areas of Washington wood-infesting beetles cause extensive damage to wooden buildings.
-Damage often is overlooked, as these insects live in portions of the structure where people seldom see them.
+Wood-infesting beetles cause extensive damage to buildings, especially in coastal areas of Washington State.
+The damage is often overlooked, as these insects live in portions of the structure that people can’t easily see.

-Structure-infesting anobiids occur primarily in older homes that have crawl spaces or damp basements.
+Structure-infesting anobiids reside primarily in older homes that have crawl spaces or damp basements.
 These beetles also infest outbuildings, such as barns or garages.
 Wooden support timbers, floor joists, and sub-flooring are commonly infested.
-The insects will attack new hardwoods (maple, walnut, oak) and softwoods (Douglas-fir, cedar, hemlock) or those that have been in service for many years.
+The insects will attack new and old hardwoods (maple, walnut, oak) and softwoods (Douglas-fir, cedar, hemlock.)
 Larvae also feed on plywood.

-New replacement wood attached (or scabbed) over old infested wood is more likely to be attacked and shows damage very quickly.
-Whether or not odor and texture play a part, the new wood has higher nutritional value and attracts the insects.
-Once established, and if environmental conditions remain appropriate, anobiids will continuously reinfest until only powdery frass (feces) covered by a thin layer of wood remains.
+New replacement wood attached to old, infested wood is more likely to be attacked and show damage very quickly.
+The new wood has higher nutritional value that attracts the insects.
+The beetles will continuously reinfest the wooden structure until only powdery frass (feces) covered by a thin layer of wood remains.
 Conditions of high moisture, no ventilation, and poor drainage away from the structure encourage development of these insects.
-Homes in Washington west of the Cascade Mountains are most susceptible, and beetles favor those near coastal areas.
+Homes in Washington west of the Cascade Mountains are most susceptible because beetles favor structures near coastal areas.

-Treatment starts with a thorough inspection from a licensed pest control professional with a wood destroying organism endorsement issued by the state.
-They’ll look for the primary source of the infestation and any conducive conditions.
-After that recommendations are made for good sanitation practices and/or elimination of conducive conditions.
-Then a pesticide application maybe preformed when necessary.
+Treatment starts with a thorough inspection from one of our licensed pest control professionals with a wood destroying organism endorsement issued by the state.
+They’ll look for the primary source of the infestation and any other areas that are attracting the beetles.
+Afterwards, recommendations are given for changes that can be made by the property owners to further repel the beetles.
+Then, a pesticide application may be performed if necessary.

 Chuck Sullivan Exterminators uses Borate products and materials to treat areas of infestations.
 These materials are usually applied to the flooring, joists, beams and sill plate areas of the sub-structure of the building.